poliorcetics/named-arguments-rfc/00-intro-summary.md

   2018 and 2021.
 Even if a backport is not wanted, having it has a goal means this RFC should not conflict with existing features in one edition but not in another.
-- The solution should improve readability/usability without requiring new keywords or much in the way of typing (so that programmers can use them without having to write a book and a half just for some non-critical feature).
+- The solution should improve readability/usability without requiring new keywords or much in the way of typing (so that programmers can use them without having to write a line and a half just for some non-critical feature).
 - Clearly present other options and alternatives (maybe one of them is better and someone will see it before a wrong choice is made).
-- *Default parameters* and *variadic parameters* are **out of scope**.
-They are orthogonal to named arguments and can be consdered with or without named arguments.
+- _Default parameters_ and _variadic parameters_ are **out of scope**.
+They are orthogonal to named
+  arguments and can be considered with or without named arguments.
-- *Overloading* is also **out of scope**.
+- _Overloading_ is also **out of scope**.
 The named arguments solution proposed should not affect method resolution.
 This can evolve if a consensus is reached about that but such a significant change is probably outside of what can be proposed and designed by one person.